Ali-Sherazii/RagShield/README.md

 # RAGShield

-Defending retrieval-augmented generation against indirect prompt injection and corpus poisoning — by building the attack first, then the defense, and measuring the difference.
+Defending retrieval-augmented generation against indirect prompt injection and corpus poisoning, by building the attack first, then the defense, and measuring the difference.

 **Status:** naive/hardened/robust pipelines and both attack tracks (a small